MaxLap/activerecord_follow_assoc/README.md

 ## Usage

+The doc is [here](https://maxlap.dev/activerecord_follow_assoc/ActiveRecordFollowAssoc/QueryMethods.html).
+Here is a basic usage:

 Starting from a query or a model, you call `follow_assoc` with an association.
 What you get back is another query, but it is on the association's model.
 That new query also has a `where` to only return the records that are directly associated with the scopes that the initial query would have returned..